BCB Listening

 Then you can search wikipedia on a stations call letters - look for the little box on the right side for station information - antenna site information, audio feeds, etc. are lots of fun.
 When you get the BCB stuff down, then expand and look at the commercial shortwave stations.
 Just the 'listening' hobby catches many people so you can add to your social contacts from that pool in addition to the hams you find.
 Today's electronic messaging makes it very easy to contact and share information from many people and places.

-Radio Locator ~ Another good resource!
+Radio Locator ~ Another great resource!

 So you hear a station and copy the call letters and need more information, then try: